 - Shortness of breath

 Many people with ventricular tachycardia also have heart disease.

 If your physician thinks you may be experiencing ventricular tachycardia, you’ll probably take an electrocardiogram.
 This short, painless test detects your heart’s electrical activity.

-Learn more about diagnostic services at the Bob and Patty Edwards Arrhythmia Center of Excellence at Overlake Medical Center.
+Learn more about diagnostic services at the Bob & Patty Edwards Arrhythmia Center of Excellence at Overlake Medical Center.

 Treatments for Ventricular Tachycardia